miaschroeder/miaschroeder/README.md

 ### 💭 More about me!
 * 👩‍💻 technologies I'm working with: Python, Javascript, React, Express, MongoDB, PostgreSQL
-* 📓 courses I'm taking currently: Programming in C/C++ as Second Language, Intro to Computer Organization
+* 📓 courses I'm taking: Programming in C/C++ as Second Language, Intro to Computer Organization
 * 🥐 my favorite food: any kind of pastry!

 ### 📬 Getting in touch!